melmel27/comakery/README.md

 There are a few ways that lockup periods are enforced:
 * By default all account addresses are locked.
 They require permissions to be transferred.
 Permissions can be granted on the account level or per address groups.
-* `setTimeLock(account, unixTimestamp)` locks all tokens in an account until the unix timestamp.
+* `setLockUntil(account, unixTimestamp)` locks all tokens in an account until the unix timestamp.
 Unix timestamps are indicated as the number of seconds since midnight UTC on January 1, 1970.
 * `setAllowGroupTransfer(fromGroup, toGroup, unixTimestamp)` allows transfers from a group of addresses to another group of addresses after the unixTimestamp.
 If the unixTimestamp is 0, then no transfer is allowed.
 This is because any uninitialized combination of addresses and timestamp will have a default value of 0.
 * There is a convenience method for setting group, timelock and the maximum number of tokens for an account.